sipcapture/homer/README.md

 #### :package: Deploy HEP Capture Server (CS)
 Install a HEP Capture Server based on your needs and preferences:
 * **HEPlify-server**
-  :small_red_triangle_down: CS developed in go, ideal for heavy HEP packet loads
+  :o: CS developed in go, ideal for heavy HEP packet loads
 * **HEPop**:
-  :small_red_triangle_down: CS developed in nodejs, ideal for RTC events and JSON streams
+  :o: CS developed in nodejs, ideal for RTC events and JSON streams

   * Configure HEP sockets
   * Configure connectivity to DB and Timeseries DB